Equivariant geometry of odd-dimensional complete intersections of two quadrics: Algebraic geometry of pencils of quadrics

 \section{Algebraic geometry of pencils of quadrics}

-Here we assume either \begin{itemize} \item{all objects are defined over a field $k$ of characteristic zero;} \item{the ground field is algebraically closed of characteristic zero and all objects are equivariant for the action of a finite group $G$.} \end{itemize}
+Here we assume that the ground field is algebraically closed of characteristic zero and all objects are equivariant for the action of a finite group $G$.
+The discussion below is valid, with minor changes, when the objects are defined over a field of characteristic zero.